 While one or two groups of kiddos are working on the CVC write the room, another group can be working with CVC sound boxes and word work, while you are working with a guided reading group.

 Using these CVC word games as an assessment is a fun alternative, and excellent tool, for progress monitoring.
-For example, when giving assessments in kindergarten, I would assess individually or in small groups.
-There would be 1-4 kiddos sitting around my guided reading table, each with their own recording sheet.
-I would flash the cvc task card, say the word 2-3 times, and they would write the word on the recording sheet.
-When done, I would have a completed assessment that I could keep in their student file.
 Doing this 2-3 times throughout the year provides a collection of assessments that I could use for RTI meetings.

 When doing this cvc word game individually with each student, I would get a true understanding of their phonemic awareness, blending skills, and writing skills.
 Therefore, it truly is a valid phonics assessment for the middle to end of the year.